nanopool/nanominer/README.md

 * Our Discord channel https://discord.gg/eyWkqG3

 ## Dev fee
-Payment for the use of **nanominer** takes the form of a commission from mining to its wallets once per 2 hours of runtime.
+**nanominer** takes payment in the form of mining to its wallets once per 2 hours of runtime.
 The commission is:
-- 1% of total mining time for Ethash and Ubqhash algorithms (72 seconds per 2 hours);
+- 1% of total mining time for Ethash, Etchash and Ubqhash algorithms (72 seconds per 2 hours);
 - 2% for KawPow on GPU (144 seconds per 2 hours);
 - 2% for RandomX on CPU (144 seconds per 2 hours);
-- 0% for RandomHash2 on CPU (no fee).
 - 5% for Cuckaroo30 algorithm (360 seconds per 2 hours);

 ## Setup